 Para más videos de Plaza Sésamo en español, mira los videos de MarshalArchibaldo.

-This year we have access to iPads, so we downloaded the free app “Kids Doll House” made by Levitan Software.
+This year we have access to iPads, so we downloaded the free app “Kids Doll House” (update: No longer available).
 You can use this many ways: have them listen to a script individually and have them move the furniture around to specific rooms.
-They can take a screen shot
+They can take a screen shot (Hold Power Button and Home Button at same time) to e-mail to teacher.
+You can also have students make their own and describe it to a partner.

 You can also use apps like “Doodle Buddy” or “Educreations” as virtual “whiteboards” to have students do drawings while they are listening to a description.